mivano/azure-cost-cli/README.md

         --others-cutoff    10         The number of items to show before collapsing the rest into an 'Others' item
         --query           JMESPath query string.
 See http://jmespath.org/ for more information and examples
         --useUSD          Force the use of USD for the currency.
 Defaults to false to use the currency returned by the API
+        --skipHeader      Skip header creation for specific output formats.
+Useful when appending the output from multiple runs into one file.
+Defaults to false

 COMMANDS:
     accumulatedCost    Show the accumulated cost details